singh-man/books/crackingTheCoding/17_hard.md

 ```
 *Case digit> 2*

-Now, let's look at the case where dth digit of xis greater than 2(x[d] > 2).
+Now, let's look at the case where dth digit of x is greater than 2(x[d] > 2).
 We can apply almost the exact same logic to see that there are the same number of 2s in the 3rd digit in the range 0 - 63525 as there as in the range 0 - 70000.
 So, rather than rounding down,  we round up.
 ```
 if x[d] >  2:   count2slnRangeAtDigit(x,  d)=
 	let y  =  round up  to nearest 10ᵈ⁺¹